-Many insurance companies will lower a student’s car insurance premiums if they get good grades.
-This is called a good student discount and often lowers premiums between 7% to 25%.
-Here we’ll cover what you need to know about keeping that good student discount.
+Many insurance companies offer a discount which will lower a student’s car insurance premiums if they get good grades.
+This is called a good student discount, and savings can range average 12.5%.
+Here’s what you need to know about getting and keeping a good student discount.

 Key Highlights